pesho-ivanov/martinus.github.io/_posts/2019/2019-04-01-hashmap-benchmarks-03-04-result-RandomInsertEraseStrings.md

 ## Hashes

 Here, *Identity* hash is actually whatever libstdc++ does for `std::string`.
-It turns out, for g++ 8.2 it uses an algorithm very close to MurmurHash 2.
-I do exactly the same in `robin_hood::hash`.
-So the performance of both hashes are very similar, and for some reason my implementation seems to be slightly faster.
+It turns out, for g++ 8.2 it uses the MurmurHash 2 algorithm. `robin_hood::hash` also uses the Murmurhash2, but does not care about endianness and uses a slightly different implementation, which means the code is generally a bit faster, especially for short strings.
 Here the individual entries are extremely interesting, as it shows that each hash has different strenghts.

 I have created a separate benchmark, that just compares hashing performance of strings with different lengths.
 Times are in ns per hash calculation: